Defense, offense or a mix of both? Who the Kraken might pick in the NHL entry draft

 Then again, the Kraken confounded prognosticators in Wednesday’s expansion draft, bypassing several players deemed more likely to be picked than those Francis and his analytics-assisted staffers chose.

 Not everyone agrees Beniers is as much a lock at No. 2 as Power seems at No. 1.
-Some feel a third Michigan player, center Kent Johnson, 18, has a higher talent ceiling, though the incoming college sophomore may not be as NHL-ready and projects more as a future winger.
+Some feel a third Michigan player, center Kent Johnson, 18, has a higher talent ceiling, though the incoming college sophomore might not be as NHL-ready and projects more as a future winger.

 Johnson told reporters last month that while he’s expected to play another season at Michigan, he feels “confident’’ his NHL arrival can happen sooner.